dotnet/docs/docs/framework/winforms/controls/design-time-errors-in-the-windows-forms-designer.md

 ### The language parser class '\<class name>' is not implemented properly

 Error message: "The language parser class '\<class name>' is not implemented properly.
-Please contact the vendor for an updated parser module."
+Contact the vendor for an updated parser module."

-The language in use has registered a designer class in the Registry that does not derive from the correct base class.
-Note the exact text of the error message, and contact the vendor of the language you are using.
+The language in use has registered a designer class that doesn't derive from the correct base class.
+Contact the vendor of the language you're using.

 ### The name '\<name>' is already used by another object

 This is an internal error in the Visual Studio serializer.

-Please log an issue by using [Report a Problem](/visualstudio/ide/how-to-report-a-problem-with-visual-studio).
+If you see this error, please log an issue by using [Report a Problem](/visualstudio/ide/how-to-report-a-problem-with-visual-studio).

 ### The object '\<object name>' does not implement the IComponent interface

-Visual Studio tried to create a component, but the object created does not implement the IComponent interface.

-Note the exact text of the error message and contact the component vendor for a fix.
+Visual Studio tried to create a component, but the object created does not implement the <xref:System.ComponentModel.IComponent> interface.
+Contact the component vendor for a fix.

 ### The object '\<object name>' returned null for the property '\<property name>' but this is not allowed

-There are some properties in the .NET Framework that should always return an object.
-For example, the Controls collection of a form should always return an object, even when there are no controls in it.
+There are some .NET properties that should always return an object.
+For example, the **Controls** collection of a form should always return an object, even when there are no controls in it.

 To correct this error, ensure that the property specified in the error is not null.

 ### The serialization data object is not of the proper type

 A data object offered by the serializer is not an instance of a type that matches the current serializer being used.

-Note the exact text of the error message and contact the component vendor.
+Contact the component vendor.

 ### The service '\<service name>' is required, but could not be located

 Error message: "The service '\<service name>' is required, but could not be located.
 There may be a problem with your Visual Studio installation."

-A service required by Visual Studio was unavailable.
-If you were trying to force a designer to load a project that does not support that designer, use the Code Editor to make the changes you require.
-Otherwise, please log an issue by using [Report a Problem](/visualstudio/ide/how-to-report-a-problem-with-visual-studio).
+A service required by Visual Studio is unavailable.
+If you were trying to load a project that does not support that designer, use the Code Editor to make the changes you require.
+Otherwise, If you see this error, please log an issue by using [Report a Problem](/visualstudio/ide/how-to-report-a-problem-with-visual-studio).

 ### The service instance must derive from or implement '\<interface name>'

-This error indicates that a component or component designer has called the AddService method, which requires an interface and object, but the object specified does not implement the interface specified.
+This error indicates that a component or component designer has called the **AddService** method, which requires an interface and object, but the object specified does not implement the interface specified.
+Contact the component vendor.

-Note the exact text of the error message and contact the component vendor.

 ### The text in the code window could not be modified

 Error message: "The text in the code window could not be modified.
 Check that the file is not read-only and there is sufficient disk space."

-This error occurs when Visual Studio is unable to edit a file due to disk space or memory problems.
-Another cause may be that the file is read-only.
+This error occurs when Visual Studio is unable to edit a file due to disk space or memory problems, or the file is marked read-only.

 ### The Toolbox enumerator object only supports retrieving one item at a time

-If you see this error, please log an issue by using [Report a Problem](/visualstudio/ide/how-to-report-a-problem-with-visual-studio).
+If you see this error, If you see this error, please log an issue by using [Report a Problem](/visualstudio/ide/how-to-report-a-problem-with-visual-studio).

 ### The Toolbox item for '\<component name>' could not be retrieved from the Toolbox

 Error message: "The Toolbox item for '\<component name>' could not be retrieved from the Toolbox.
 Make sure the assembly that contains the Toolbox item is correctly installed.
 The Toolbox item raised the following error: \<error string>."

 The component in question threw an exception when Visual Studio accessed it.
-Note the exact text of the error message and contact the component vendor.
+Contact the component vendor.

 ### The Toolbox item for '\<Toolbox item name>' could not be retrieved from the Toolbox